pandeypranav/magni_robot/README.md

 # Overview

 This package contains launch files and configuration files for the Magni robot.
+Added few useful transformation that can be used more easily.

 ## Launch files